 What is the cost of cyberknife treatment?

 The cost may depend on the hospital, the location of the tumor and the type of cancer.
-Typically, cyberknife treatment may cost anywhere between $60,000 to $1,00,000 in the United States (excluding follow up costs).
-However, patients in the developed countries such as the US and the UK can save more than 70 percent of the cyberknife treatment cost by traveling to other countries such as India and Malaysia.
+Typically, cyberknife treatment may cost anywhere between $60,000 to $1,00,000 in the United States (excluding follow-up costs).
+However, patients in the developed countries such as the US and the UK can save more than 70 percent of the cyberknife treatment cost by travelling to other countries such as India and Malaysia.

 Thus, finding best hospitals for cyberknife treatment in medical tourism countries can help provide quality cancer care at reasonable costs.